Skip to main content

 Dr Paula Westenberger is a Senior Lecturer in Intellectual Property Law at Brunel University London, where she teaches and convenes undergraduate and postgraduate intellectual property law modules at Brunel Law School, and is a member of the Centre for Artificial Intelligence at Brunel University.
 Paula joined Brunel in 2018, having previously held positions at Queen Mary University of London and Buckinghamshire New University.
 She holds a PhD (with Scholarship awarded by the Centre for Commercial Law Studies) and an LLM in Intellectual Property Law from Queen Mary University of London (QMUL), and an LLB from the Pontifícia Universidade Católica of Rio de Janeiro (PUC-Rio), where she was also part of the Human Rights Centre research group "Simulações e Realidade".
 Her research interests cover the intersection between copyright law, human rights and culture, with particular focus on topics including limitations and exceptions to copyright, the use of digital technology by cultural heritage institutions, and the relationship between artistic freedom and copyright law.
 She is currently researching the interface between cultural heritage, artificial intelligence and copyright law.
 Paula is Deputy Editor for the European Copyright and Design Reports (ECDR), a member of the British Literary and Artistic Copyright Association (BLACA) and a peer reviewer for intellectual property law academic journals.
 Paula is a qualified lawyer in Brazil, where she has practiced in the field of intellectual property law.
 Paula's research interests cover the intersection between copyright law, human rights and culture, with particular focus on topics including limitations and exceptions to copyright, the use of digital technology by cultural heritage institutions, and the relationship between artistic freedom and copyright law.
 Paula is currently researching the interface between cultural heritage, artificial intelligence and copyright law.
 LLB: LX3071 Intellectual Property Law (module convenor) LLM: LX5646 International Intellectual Property Law (module convenor) LX5653 European and International Media Law (module convenor) LX5616 Privacy and Data Protection LX5621 Philosophical Foundations of Intellectual Property LX5642 Copyright, Design and Allied Rights LX5651 Cultural Heritage Law - Comparative and International Perspectives

 Dr Mohammad Nayyeri Dr Mohammad Nayyeri Dr Mohammad Nayyeri is a Lecturer in Law in the Public and International Law Division at Brunel Law School.
 Mohammad gained his PhD in Law in 2020 at King’s College London.
 His thesis focused on the role of international legal practice in theorising human rights and engaged with general legal theories and contemporary philosophical approaches to human rights.
-Having previously studied law in Iran up to PhD level and qualified as Attorney at Law, he was awarded a Chevening Scholarship from the British Council and studied his second LLM in Human Rights at Birkbeck, University of London.
+Having previously studied law in Iran up to PhD level and qualified as Attorney at Law, he was awarded a Chevening Scholarship from the British Council and studied an LLM in Human Rights at Birkbeck, University of London.
 He also obtained a Graduate Diploma in Law (GDL) at the University of Westminster.
 Before joining Brunel, Mohammad worked as Lecturer in Law at the University of Kent and held visiting positions at the London School of Economics (LSE) and King’s College London where he taught a range of classes on public law, EU law, property law and jurisprudence.
 He also worked as Legal Advisor and Senior Associate at the University of Essex Human Rights in Iran Unit.
+More recently, Mohammad held fellowships at the Centre for Human Rights Erlangen-Nürnberg (CHREN) and the Max Planck Institute for Comparative and International Private Law in Hamburg.
 Mohammad has extensive experience of working with NGOs and has had conduct of cases and representations before international bodies and mechanisms including the UN Working Group on Enforced or Involuntary Disappearances and the UN Committee on the Rights of the Child, and national bodies including National Contact Points (NCPs) in business and human rights cases.
-He has also been accepted by various judicial authorities including the UK’s Courts and First-tier and Upper Tribunals (Immigration and Asylum Chambers), as well as in other countries such as Canada, Australia, Norway and Sweden, as an independent expert able to give opinion on legal issues and conditions including in asylum and immigration cases.
-Mohammad is also recognised and listed as an expert by the European Union Agency for Asylum (EUAA).
-Mohammad's research interests particularly concern human rights law and philosophy, international law, constitutional law and jurisprudence.
-Jurisprudence and Legal Theory Human Rights Philosophy International Law International Human Rights Law Business and Human Rights Law of the European Union Public Law Immigration and Asylum Law Islamic Law Public Law European Union Law Business and Human Rights The Migrant, the State and the Law
+Mohammad has been accepted by various judicial authorities including the UK’s Courts and tribunals as an independent legal expert able to give opinion on legal issues and conditions relating to Iranian law and in asylum and immigration cases.
+He is also recognised and listed as a country expert by the European Union Agency for Asylum (EUAA).
+Mohammad has also been instructed as an independent expert by leading law firms across the UK, Canada, US, Australia, Sweden, Norway and the Netherlands and produced numerous expert reports which he has presented to various courts, most recently regarding the recognition and enforcement of a major arbitral award before the Hague Court of Appeal and the High Court in London.
+Mohammad's research interests particularly concern human rights law and philosophy, international law, constitutional law, comparative law, and jurisprudence.
+Jurisprudence and Legal Theory Human Rights Theory International Human Rights Law Immigration and Asylum Law Business and Human Rights Law of the European Union Public Law Islamic Law Comparative Law Contract Law Public Law European Union Law International Law Business and Human Rights The Migrant, the State and the Law

 Dr Yohai Hakak Dr Yohai Hakak